ICJIA/continuum-sud/markdown/intercepts/intercept-3.md

 timelineTitle: 'Intercept 3'
 posted: 2019-04-11
 updated: 2019-04-11
-excerpt: 'Courts and Jails blurb here.'
+excerpt: 'This intercept involves the jail or court and includes specialty court dockets and jail-based services.'
 position: 30
 timeline: true
 displayTimelineTitle: true